abilandz/PH8124/Lecture_9/Lecture_9.md

 ### 6. Building programmatically command input: **eval** <a name="eval"></a>

 We have already seen how we can programmatically provide the arguments to commands by obtaining the content of some variable with the general syntax ```${Var}```.
-Now we generalize this idea and illustrate how we can build the whole command input programmatically, including even the pipes.
+Now, we generalize this idea and illustrate how we can programmatically build the whole command input, including even the pipes.
 This can be achieved by using the **Bash** built-in command **eval**.
-Some experts warn against its usage due to potential security holes and argue that this command shall be instead renamed into 'evil'.
-Typically, the command **eval** can be used to force additional re-evaluation of command input, if its interpretation ended up in some intermediate state.
+Some experts warn against its usage due to potential security holes and argue that this command shall be instead renamed into **evil**.
+Typically, the command **eval** can force an additional re-evaluation of command input if its interpretation ends up in some intermediate state.

 In essence, the command **eval** enforces the command-line processing once again.
-This is a very powerful feature, which enables to write scripts that create command-input string on-the-fly and then pass it to **Bash** for execution.
-By using this mechanism, the **Bash** scripts can for instance modify their behaviour when they are already running.
+This compelling feature enables to write scripts that create the command-input string on the fly and then pass it to **Bash** for execution.
+By using this mechanism, the **Bash** scripts can, for instance, modify their behavior when they are already running.

-We start with the following example, where from the **date** command we extract only the hour, minutes and seconds:
+We start with the following example, where from the **date** command, we extract only the hour, minutes, and seconds:
 ```bash
 $ date | awk '{print $4}'
 12:22:02